 - 3 drops red food coloring, optional

-- Preheat oven to 350 °F. Spray an 8- x 8-inch baking pan with baking spray, line with parchment paper, then spray the paper.
-Place unwrapped candy canes into a ziplock bag and pound with a meat mallet until crushed.
-Chop the chocolate using a serrated knife (it works better on chocolate than a chef’s knife).
+- Make the brownie base: Preheat the oven to 350 °F. Spray an 8- x 8-inch baking pan with baking spray, line with parchment paper, then spray the paper.

-- In a medium bowl, cream the butter and sugar until smooth.
-Add flour, eggs, and chocolate syrup; mix until smooth.
-The batter will appear liquid.
+- In a medium bowl, cream the butter and sugar together until smooth.
+Add the flour, eggs, and chocolate syrup and mix just until no lumps remain (the batter will be thin).

-- Pour into prepared pan and bake 25-30 minutes or until top springs back when lightly touched (top may still appear wet).
+- Pour the batter into the prepared pan and bake for 20 to 25 minutes or until top springs back when lightly touched (the top may still appear wet).

-- Cool completely in pan.
-Can be brought to room temperature for 30 minutes, then chilled in refrigerator for another 15 minutes.
+- Cool the brownie completely in the pan by bringing it to room temperature for 30 minutes, then chill in the refrigerator for another 15 minutes.

-- When the cake is thoroughly chilled, spread the mint layer evenly with a small offset spatula.
-Add a few drops of red food coloring and swirl into filling.
-Chill until peppermint cream is firm, about 30 minutes.
+- When the brownie layer is thoroughly chilled, spread the buttercream evenly on top with a small offset spatula.
+Sprinkle on additional crushed candy canes.
+Chill the cake until the buttercream layer is firm, about 30 minutes.

-- Remove bars from pan and cut into 16 2- x 2-inch pieces.
-In order to get clean cuts, dip the serrated knife into hot water and wipe dry between each cut.
-Serve and enjoy minty chocolate goodness!
+- Remove the brownie slab from the baking pan using the parchment paper as a sling and cut it into sixteen 2- x 2-inch squares.
+In order to get clean cuts, dip a serrated knife into hot water and wipe dry between each cut.